zikai1/CVPR24_PointSetReg/README.md

 For convenience, the repository provides both MATLAB and C++ implementations.

 ## MATLAB
-- Download the directory matlab_code.
+- Download the directory "matlab_code".
-- Start MATLAB and run "test_demo.m"
+- Start MATLAB and run "test_demo.m".

 ## C++